This site uses cookies. By continuing to browse the site, you are agreeing to our use of cookies.

 stoic-app-lifestyleImage source: Stoic

 Stoic app is only available for iPhone, but there’s something about this app that needs recognition.
 In a nutshell, it provides bite-sized mental exercises for a wide range of situations.
 It offers morning and evening routines, to help you prepare for the day ahead or reflect on it afterwards.
-Apart from the routine, Stoic offers a handful of reflective exercises you can use in a moment of stress, when feeling down or just in need of a break.
+Apart from the routine, Stoic offers a handful of reflective exercises you can use in a moment of stress when feeling down or just in need of a break.
 Some of them are: journaling, negative visualization, meditation, breathing exercises, quotes, fear setting (introduced by Tim Ferriss, aiming at helping you be less afraid of taking action), and other exercises based on CBT (Cognitive Behavioral Therapy).

-Overtime, you get personalized insights on your mood and fulfillment, based on your journal entries, and you will be able to see yourself in a bigger picture.
+Over time, you get personalized insights on your mood and fulfillment, based on your journal entries, and you will be able to see yourself in a bigger picture.

 Available on iOS.